DerelictOrg/derelictorg.github.io/docs/loading/loader.md

 All Derelict packages have one thing in common.
 Because each package is a [dynamic binding], it must be loaded at runtime.
 The interface for this is the same across all packages.
-The DerelictUtil package contains all of the functionality needed to load a dynamic library at runtime.
+The DerelictUtil package contains all of the functionality needed to load a dynamic library at run time.
 Each binding contains a loader class that extends from `SharedLibLoader`, a class found in `derelict.util.loader`.
 This class exposes two methods for dynamically loading shared libraries.

 Some of the Derelict packages support a static binding configuration that eliminates the need to use a `SharedLibLoader`.
 Instead, the C library is linked either statically or dynamically when compiling the executable.
 This page is exclusively about using Derelict packages in the dynamic binding configuration.